larsemerson/Publius-Index/README.md

 # Publius-Index
-Monitors and assesses the performancce of checks and balances in the United States
+Monitors and assesses the performance of checks and balances in the United States.